naja-js/naja/docs/events.md

 ### before

 This event is dispatched when the `Request` is created but not yet sent.
 At this point, you can call the event's `preventDefault()` method to cancel the request.
-The events `detail` holds the following properties:
+The event's `detail` holds the following properties:

 - `request: Request`, the Fetch API request object,
 - `method: string`, the requested HTTP method,
 - `url: string`, the requested URL,
-- `data: mixed`, the data to be sent along with the request,
+- `data: any`, the data to be sent along with the request,
 - `options: Object`.

 ### start